Guides to managing COVID-19 in the packing shed and orchard

 - NZ MPI: Coronavirus and Food Safety on COVID-19

 While it sounds simple that travel for work is allowed, what happens if that travel involves moving from one state to another?

 A number of states have effectively closed their borders, making it very difficult for people to enter from other states.
 However agriculture workers are deemed to be essential workers and can move between states provided certain protocols are complied with.

-Many growers believe that workers travelling from interstate need to self quarantine for 14 days prior to travelling, however this is not the case as long as they comply with state requirements.
+Many growers believe that workers traveling from interstate need to self quarantine for 14 days prior to traveling, however this is not the case as long as they comply with state requirements.
 Some are implementing their own protocols which may involve self-quarantine for workers when they arrive on farms or in nearby towns.

 How can workers travel interstate?

 If you have workers that need to travel interstate to commence work on your farm, you should ensure that they adhere to all state and Commonwealth requirements.
 Details are constantly changing so it is important to check with the Commonwealth Department of Health and each state health department before you ask any workers to travel anywhere, either interstate or even within states.

 Some of the basic requirements to enter each state